4 May 2026 · Analysis of Rap Music

 Career Overview

 Kevin Federline worked as a professional dancer and backup performer before meeting Britney Spears on her Onyx Hotel Tour in 2004.
 He married Spears in October 2004.
 During their marriage he pursued a rap career, releasing PopoZão as a promotional single in 2006 — a song so widely mocked that it became an international news story.
-Playing with Fire followed in October 2006, debuting at #151 on the Billboard 200 with 6,500 first-week copies.
-It was certified Gold in a now-disputed certification by the RIAA.
+Playing with Fire followed in October 2006, debuting at #151 on the Billboard 200 with 6,000 first-week copies.
+It received no RIAA certification and has sold roughly 16,000 copies in total.
 Spears filed for divorce in November 2006 — shortly after the album's release.
 Federline has not released music since.

 Discography